Sum Types and Pattern Matching in Java

 enum NodeType { Internal, Leaf }

-The logic using this type would have to first check NodeType
+The logic using this type would have to first check NodeType in order to know

-to be valid (non-null) or value
+whether it should expect left and right to be valid (non-null) or value to be

 valid.